← Table of Contents Chapter 3 · 11 min read

 “I’m not sure.
 A few weeks, maybe.
 It felt like longer.”

 “It always does.”
 He stopped walking, turned to face me with an expression I’d never seen on him before.
-Something between concern and… was that fear?
+Concern, tinged with something close to fear.
 “Did you speak with anything?
 In the Fae.
 Anything with more than animal intelligence?”

 “Yes.”